 Finally, the most paramount thing of all is ensuring you relate your work experience to the job description.
 (Hopefully you’ll have recognised this reoccurring theme throughout this blog series, as we can’t stress this highly enough!)
 Your interviewer will 100% ask you a question that requires you to do this.
 You've already done this in the cover letter so this should be easy.
 It helps to re-read the job description and your cover letter ahead of your interview, to remind yourself.

 Where can you go for more advice?
 Recruiters are a great fountain of knowledge when it comes to knowing what to look for in a candidate.
 It pays for them to know how to spot a good candidate, literally!
 Make sure you use them as a way of testing your knowledge and interview performance.
-They will know whether or not you’ll be suitable for a certain job.Posted over 5 years ago
+They will know whether or not you’ll be suitable for a certain job.Posted about 6 years ago